 The Bachelor of Arts in Interdisciplinary Studies (BAIS) is a degree completion program designed to meet the undergraduate needs of experienced adults in a manner compatible with career and family responsibilities.
 Students complete graduation requirements through an alternative, self-paced approach to higher education.

-Before applying to the program, prospective students attend an information meeting during which the many options of the program are described, application materials are distributed, and further application procedures are described.
-A schedule of meetings is available in B-147, by calling (773) 442-6030 or on our website.
+Before applying, prospective students attend an information meeting to learn about the many options of the program and how to apply.
+A schedule of meetings is available in B-147, by calling (773) 442-6030 and on our website.

-Applicants must have a high school diploma or the equivalent or special permission granted by the University Provost.
-An adult holding a baccalaureate degree from a regionally accredited college or university will not be admitted to the Bachelor of Arts in Interdisciplinary Studies Program.
+Applicants must have a high school diploma or the equivalent, or special permission granted by the University Provost.
+An applicant holding a baccalaureate degree from a regionally accredited college or university will not be admitted to the Bachelor of Arts in Interdisciplinary Studies Program.

 To graduate, students must successfully complete the following requirements: